GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 ### Reading from Bigtable with Filters

 Push down filters for the columns in the catalog is not supported yet.
-However, this can be down with the `spark.bigtable.read.row.filters` option.
+However, this can be done with the `spark.bigtable.read.row.filters` option.

 ```java
 import static com.google.cloud.spark.bigtable.repackaged.com.google.cloud.bigtable.data.v2.models.Filters.FILTERS;